heymeepo/morpeh.oneframe/README.md

 }
 ```

-Oneframe component will also be deleted at the end of the frame, but not the entity in this case.
+Oneframe component will also be deleted at the end of the frame in this case.

 MultiWords are not supported.
-Works only with World.Default
+Works only with ```World.Default```

 ## License